pkuwwt/my_reading_notes/programming-language/js-faq.md

 Native Objects: these are built-in objects in JavaScript.
 They are also known as Global Objects because they will be available to you independent of ay environment if you working in JavaScript.

 ## What is difference between var x=1; and x=1;?
+`var x = 1` will declare a variable only in current scope, while `x=1` will declare a variable in global scope.

 ## Explain spread operator in JavaScript?
 The spread operator expands an expression in places where multiple argument/variables/elements are needed to present.
 It represents with three dots (…).